Keilana13/RTS-Application-6/readme.md

 # Application 6

 ## Project Description
-The goal of Application 6 is to make a system for the healthcare tech company, MedAid Inc., for their Wearable Heart Monitor.
+MedAid Inc. develops real-time wearable health monitors for cardiac patients.
+Their products detect abnormal vitals instantly while keeping power usage low.
+Real-time performance is vital for MedAid because a missed deadline could delay warnings in real scenarios putting the patient at risk.
+The goal of my system is to make an embedded system for MedAid Inc. for their Wearable Heart Monitor.
 The system monitors the patient's heartbeat and when a high heartbeat is detected, an alert is displayed on the monitor and the red LED blinks.
 If a button press is detected, an alert is sent to the monitor and the blue LED blinks to notify the patient that the system's state has switched from normal to alert.
 Meanwhile, there is also a green LED that is always blinking to mimic the detected patient's heartbeat.
 Lastly, the red and blue LEDs can be controlled by a ESP32 webpage.

 In more technical terms, the system is a basic ESP32 web-controlled LED system into a real-time, multitasking application using FreeRTOS.
 Starting from an Arduino-style WiFi web server, the system is expanded with tasks that monitor an analog sensor, detect button presses using an ISR, handle alerts, and maintain a heartbeat LED.
 Using binary semaphores, counting semaphores, and a mutex, the tasks safely coordinate events and protect shared resources like Serial output.
 The ESP32 is simulated in Wokwi with WiFi enabled so the webpage can remotely toggle LEDs and interact with system states.